Yale-BIM/f21-assignments/assignment-1/README.md

 9. When you are ready to submit your assignment,

     i.
-Gather the specific `commit hash` (SHA) of the version of the code in GitLab that you would like to be evaluated on and add it to the top of your report if a report is requested for the assignment.
+Gather the specific `commit hash` (SHA) of the version of the code in GitHub that you would like to be evaluated on and add it to the top of your report if a report is requested for the assignment.

     > To see all of your commits, go to your repository's GitHub page and click where it says "X commits" (right below the download "Code" button in the interface).
 Copy the commit SHA for the final version of the code and paste it in the report.